Using existing contracts#

 Note

-For V1 transactions it is possible to configure the value by which the estimated fee is multiplied,
+It is possible to configure the value by which the estimated fee is multiplied, by changing ESTIMATED_AMOUNT_MULTIPLIER and ESTIMATED_UNIT_PRICE_MULTIPLIER.

 Account and Client interoperability#